Skip to the main content

 Wage & Salary

-Earnings for nail technicians vary a lot.
-They depend on the location, the services offered, and the technician’s reputation.
+Earnings for nail technicians vary widely.
+They depend on location, services offered, and the technician’s reputation.
 Rates are often set for each type of service, so earnings may vary from day to day.
-More experienced technicians tend to have higher earnings.
+More experienced or more highly trained technicians tend to have higher earnings.

 Nail technicians may rent space in a beauty salon and keep their earnings separate from those of the salon.
-Or they may be employed by the salon and receive a basic salary plus commission.
-Those who are self-employed must pay overhead costs (such as rent and supplies).
+Or they may work for the salon and receive a basic salary plus commission.
+Those who are self-employed must pay overhead costs, such as rent and supplies.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.